 localhostin a container and expose two ports:

 9773.
-Traffic to either of our applications will reach DAB first and then be proxied to our applications.
+Traffic to either of our applications will reach DAP first and then be proxied to our applications.
 Traffic to

 localhost:9772will be proxied to

 Part I: Identity Provider Configuration